ShaunaGordon/hugo-lucid-dream/README.md

 * A number of under-the-hood updates, including modernizing the CSS and updating JS
 * Subtitle support, visible on both the cards and the post view
 * Series support
-* Add Gitlab and arbitrary file links
+* Gitlab and arbitrary file links in the social bar
+* Dynamic, leaf/bundle-based About page
 * Site search! 🥳

 This theme can be used for two purposes: